etiotan/photo-gallery/README.md

 **Motivation**

-Will be transfered over to a friend who is a photographer.
+Will be transfered over to a friend who is a photographer!
 >>>>>>> master